You are currently viewing posts that were tagged basketball.

 The Kobe-MJ thing … done.
 Over.
 Jordan never would have let that happen in the Finals.
 Ever.
 Under any circumstances.
 Nobody is ever allowed to bring this up again.

 As it was, last night’s game was one for the ages.
-If the Celts end up winning this thing (because as the Red Sox have proven in 2004, its not over until its over), the impact of this game will grow exponentially.
+If the Celts end up winning this thing (because as the Red Sox have proven in 2004, it’s not over until it’s over), the impact of this game will grow exponentially.

 Steve Nash’s “Training Day”